 By 09.40 Malaya's group steaming from the east had joined Force 'H', and the combined forces headed toward Gibraltar.
 At 17.00 on the following day, Somerville left Sheffield and five destroyers to escort Clan Forbes and Clan Fraser at 13 kt, and himself took Force 'H', Malaya and nine destroyers toward Gibraltar at 18 kt.
 Somerville had arrived by 10.00 on 24 December, and the other ships arrived at 14.00.

-Retiring to Alexandria, Cunningham’s Mediterranean Fleet covered the ME.5A convoy, whose British ships comprised the unladen 9,776-ton Breconshire, 7,506-ton Memnon, 10,492-ton Clan Macaulay and 7,347-ton Clan Ferguson, on its passage from Malta to Alexandria.
+Retiring to Alexandria, Cunningham’s Mediterranean Fleet covered the movement of the ME.5A convoy, whose British ships comprised the unladen 9,776-ton Breconshire, 7,506-ton Memnon, 10,492-ton Clan Macaulay and 7,347-ton Clan Ferguson, on its passage from Malta to Alexandria.